jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 If the all-confidence is equal to 1, then itemsets X and Y always co-occur relatively.
 This is equivalent to saying that both confidence(X⇒Y) and confidence(Y⇒X) are equal to 1.

-Since MLxtend does not compute the all-confidence metric, we implemented a function and found the following frequent 2-itemsets.
+Since MLxtend does not compute the all-confidence metric, we implemented a function and found the frequent 2-itemsets shown in Table 7 in next section.

 ## RESULTS

-As observed, the popular game Dota 2 is nowhere to be found in the Top 5.
+As observed from Table 7, the popular game Dota 2 is nowhere to be found in the Top 5.
 This is because the frequency of 2-itemsets has been computed on a relative basis (all-confidence).

 <a id="table7"></a>
 #### Table 7.
 Top 5 Frequent 2-itemsets (Based on All-Confidence).